Table of Contents

-Adam Gilchrist was made to wait for his test debut and eventually appeared in Australian white at the relatively advanced age of 27.
+Adam Gilchrist was made to wait for his international test cricket debut and eventually appeared in Australian white at the relatively advanced age of 27.
 The wicket keeper-batsman made up for lost time with 33 centuries across all formats and a respectable test average of 47.60.

 3. Sourav Ganguly (India)

 India produced many brilliant batsmen from 1990 onwards but only one left hander really stands out.
 A highly respected and successful captain of one of India’s greatest ever sides, Sourav Ganguly accumulated over 7,200 test runs with 16 centuries and an average of 42.17.

 2. Kumar Sangakkara (Sri Lanka)

 There are a number of players who turned Sri Lanka into a world class team from the late 1990s onwards.
 In terms of batting, Kumar Sangakkara was, in my opinion, the best to watch and he’s certainly the most effective of his country’s left handers.